dvsander/mdb-search/README.md

     python util.py

 Attention: It will download pictures for movies and for those pictures create the embeddings using the `clip-ViT-B-32` model.
 This might take a while.
 Could be optimized with multithreading locally and batch insert_manys.
+It's normal that you run out of disk space around movie 3000 on the free tier, you can ignore the message.

 ## The good stuff: enable the relevance search and vector search in MongoDB Atlas

 In Atlas, in the cluster view `Search tab`, enter the following JSON configuration.
 Use the `default` index name and ensure to create it on the `embedded_movies` collection.
 This is the magic that will enable dynamic full text search on fields, as well as enable the vector search indexes.
 No data copy needed :o

     {
         "mappings": {
             "dynamic": true,
             "fields": {
                 "plot_embedding": {
                     "dimensions": 1536,
                     "similarity": "cosine",
                     "type": "knnVector"
                 },
                 "poster_embedding": {
                     "dimensions": 512,
                     "similarity": "cosine",
                     "type": "knnVector"
                 }
             }
         }
     }

 ## Time to run it